 I like for the students to have a say in what music they learn.
 I want you to learn music that you are passionate about.
 Therefore, music will be picked based on your interests and your skill level.

-I am currently an active freelance trombonist and euphoniumist in the New York, tri-state area.
+I currently play trombone with the West Point Concert Band and am also an active freelance trombonist and euphoniumist in the New York, tri-state area.
 On any given day I could be performing various genres of music including orchestral, jazz, chamber, rock, funk and hip-hop/R&B. My career has led me to perform with various ensembles in prestigious halls around the country such as Carnegie Hall, and the Walt Disney Concert Hall in LA.
 Working as a musician has also given me the

 opportunity to travel the world as a performer.
 Most recently I went on tour throughout China with the Manhattan Symphonie this past December.
 In addition to my career as a performer, I am an active educator.
-Along with private teaching ,this January I began a job as a teaching artist for the Salvation Army's Phil Ramone Orchestra for Children, where I teach group trombone lessons and well as music theory.
+I teach private lessons as well as conducting master classes for groups in schools.
+In the past past I have worked as a teaching artist for the Phil Ramone Orchestra for Children, where I taught group trombone and music theory lessons.

 I fell in love with music at the age of five when I began taking piano lessons.
 I began studying trombone and Euphonium at the age of 10.
 In 2002 I was accepted to the University of Michigan as a double major in trombone and euphonium performance where I studied with David Jackson and Fritz Kaenzig.
 I graduated from the Manhattan School of music in 2010 where I received my masters in trombone performance, studying with Stephen Norrell.